PhDMeiwp/basicTrendline/README.md

 	devtools::install_github("PhDMeiwp/basicTrendline@master", force = TRUE)

-## Changes in version 2.0.2
+## Changes in version 2.0.3

-- add several arguments to `trendline()` function
+- add several arguments to `trendline()` function, including show.equation, show.Rpvalue, Rname, Pname, xname, yname, yhat, CI.fill, CI.level, CI.alpha, CI.color, CI.lty, CI.lwd, ePos.x, ePos.y, las.
-- enable to draw confidence interval for regression models
+- enable to draw confidence interval for regression models (arguments CI.fill, CI.level, etc.)
-- enable to choose which parameter (equation, R-square and p-value) to show
+- add 'show.equation' and show.Rpvale' arguments to enable to choose which parameter to show
-- enable to specify the character of R-square and P-vlaue (i.e. R^2 or r^2; P or p)
+- add 'Rname' and 'Pname' arguments to specify the character of R-square and P-vlaue (i.e. R^2 or r^2; P or p)
+- add 'xname' and 'ynameto' arguments to specify the character of 'x' and 'y' in the equation
+- add 'yhat' argument to enable to add a hat symbol on the top of 'y' in the equation
 - add 'ePos.x' and 'ePos.y' arguments to specify the x and y co-ordinates of equation's position
 - deleted the 'ePos' argument
+- add "Residual Sum of Squares" to the output of 'trendline_summary()' function

 ## Changes in version 1.2.0